FDio/csit/docs/tag_documentation.rst

     Performance tests using PLRsearch to find the critical load.

+.. topic:: RECONF

+    Performance tests aimed to measure lost packets (time) when performing reconfiguration while full throughput offered load is applied.

 Ethernet Frame Size Tags
 ------------------------

+These are describing the traffic offered by Traffic Generator, "primary" traffic in case of asymmetric load.
+For traffic between DUTs, or for "secondary" traffic, see ${overhead} value.

 .. topic:: 64B

     64B frames used for test.
+Generic ethernet or IPv4.

 .. topic:: 78B

     78B frames used for test.
+Ipv6.

 .. topic:: 114B

     114B frames used for test.
+IPv4+vxlan.

+.. topic:: 118B

+    118B frames used for test.
+Dot1q+IPv4+vxlan.

 .. topic:: IMIX